shuangsong/datasciencecoursera/README.md

 Feature names
 -------------
-Features.txt contains 68 variables that contains symbol"()-" , "-std", "-mean", and other names that need to replaced or renamed or even deleted.
+In the tidy dataset, there are feature names(variable names), subject and activity names, also contains data part( xtrain, xtest).
+Features.txt contains 68 variables names that contains symbol"()-" , "-std", "-mean", and other names that need to replaced or renamed or even deleted.
 Those variables names are transformed to a cleaned named in tidy data.
 See as below:

 |raw data variable names     |    tidy data variable names   |